Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Algorithm design and numerical analysis

-\end{lemma} Next, we compute the following methods to make comparisons. \begin{itemize} \item \textbf{Method 1: SAMS approach}\\ Benchmark from \cite{bick2013solving}, assume $v_t$ is affine in $t$, minimize the upper bound, and then compute the lower bound under $v^*_t$, where $v^*_t$ is the optimal $v_t$ minimizing the upper bound. \item \textbf{Method 2: Dual control neural network approach}\\ Restrict $v_t = v(t)$ as a neural network of time $t$, minimize the upper bound, and then compute the lower bound under $v^*_t$, where $v^*_t$ is the optimal $v_t$ minimizing the upper bound. \end{itemize}
+We propose the following methods to make comparisons. \begin{itemize} \item \textbf{Method 1: SAMS approach}\\ Benchmark from \cite{bick2013solving}, assume $v_t=v(t)$ is affine in $t$, minimize the upper bound to obtain $v^*_t$, and then compute the lower bound under the $v^*_t$. \item \textbf{Method 2: Deterministic neural network approach}\\ Restrict $v_t = v(t)$ as a neural network of time $t$, minimize the upper bound to obtain $v^*_t$, and then compute the lower bound under the $v^*_t$. \item \textbf{Method 3: Deep pricing kernel approach}\\ Restrict $v_t = v(t, Y_t)$ as a neural network of $(t, Y_t)$, minimize the upper bound to obtain $v^*_t$, deep regress on the conditional $p$-th moment of the pricing kernel, and then compute the lower bound under the $v^*_t$. \end{itemize}

-Denote $(\alpha_v, \theta_v, c_v, I_v)$ as the general strategy and $((\alpha_v)^*, (\theta_v)^*, (c_v)^*, (I_v)^*)$ as the optimal strategy under the artificial market $\mathcal{M}_v$, then we derive the lower and upper bounds in each method. \\
+Denote $(\alpha_v, \theta_v, c_v, I_v)$ as the general strategy and $((\alpha_v)^*, (\theta_v)^*, (c_v)^*, (I_v)^*)$ as the optimal strategy under the artificial market $\mathcal{M}_v$, then we derive the lower and upper bounds in each method.